cocaine/cocaine-docs/doc/maintanance_server_configuration.md

 }
 ```

 It should present in any Cocaine configuration because it used by Cocaine core to store apps, manifests, profiles and other service information.
-Cocaine doesn’t use this storage as a service.
+Cocaine doesnï¿½t use this storage as a service.
 This means that if we omit `core` description in `storages` Cocaine runtime will not start, but if we omit description of `storage` in `services` section only apps than use `storage` service will fail.
 For example, `cocaine-tool` will not upload custom app to the server if `storage` service is not configured in `services` section.

 One more Cocaine storage is `cache`.
 It cann't be used with the `storage` services.
 It configuration looks like: